Synthetic Experience Replay: Ablations

 \subsection{Size of Upsampled Dataset}

-In our main offline evaluation in \Cref{subsec:d4rl_eval}, we upsample each dataset to 5M.
+In our main offline evaluation in \Cref{subsec:d4rl_eval}, we upsample each dataset (which has an original size of between 100K to 2M) to 5M.
 We investigate this choice for the walker medium-replay dataset in \Cref{fig:upsample_ablations} and choose 10 levels log-uniformly from the range [50K, 5M].
 Similarly to \citet{image_synthetic}, we find that performance gains with synthetic data eventually saturate and that 5M is a reasonable heuristic for all our offline datasets.